EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Monstrosities/Characters/NammuObsidianSphinx.md

 Nammu is a distant and almost unknowable creature, focused on her goals above all else.
 ___
 ***Goals.***
-Nammu wishes to bring the union of the astral and real worlds so it can regain its material form.
+Nammu has two goals, she wishes to bring the union of the astral and real worlds so it can regain its material form.
+But first she seeks to weaken the strength of other creatures before merging the astral and real worlds.
 ___
 ***Bonds.***
+Nammu has a week relation with her warlocks, seeing them as tools to further her goals.

+She has a strong connection to the primordial deity of the void Qmn.
 ___
 ***Flaws.***
+Nammu's distance to her warlocks and her self centered nature causes her to neglect the wishes and desires of her servants and leaving them feeling unheard and unanswered.

 ___
 ___